 Laminated Paper Storage

 I also stuff these drawers with leftover copies that I’ll use as sub plans or for reducing my number of copies needed next year.
-Most people would just use a file cabinet for this kind of stuff, but I’m not interested in all the folders and organizing that goes with that.
-I can literally just throw stuff in the drawer and forget about it until next year.
+Again, a file cabinet could work for this, but I’ve never had any luck with a good file cabinet.
+With this system I can literally just throw stuff in the drawer and forget about it until next year.
 I even leave myself to do lists for the future.
 For instance, I know that at the beginning of my Kinetics Unit, I’ll need some glow sticks, so I have a note in the drawer reminding me to get them.
 The drawer system maybe isn’t the most logical, but I swear by it for me.

 What if it doesn’t work out?

-So there are my five favorite teacher organization tools.
 Finding what works for you can take a few tries.
 I feel like I didn’t have my physical space organized until my fourth year of teaching.
 I got most of it right during my first year, but the details needed to be ironed out.
-I’m sure as my teaching style evolves this teacher organization system will too.
 Save your receipts so you can return what isn’t working for you.
 If it’s too late to return something, you can try to trade with other teachers.
 I also love to dump my unwanted things in the faculty room with a note “free to a good home.”
 Just because it doesn’t work for you, doesn’t mean it won’t work for someone else!
 Maybe you’ll get this trend going in your school and you’ll find something there that you can happily receive as a hand-me-down.